advanced-rest-client/anypoint-api-console/README.md

 npm i
 ```

-Got and grab some coffee.
-It may take a while when installing for the first time...
+Go and grab some coffee.
+It will take a while to build the console from sources...

 When ready run any web server in the directory to see demo page.
 You can, for example, use polymer-cli included in the module: